gitlabhq/gitlabhq/doc/user/project/pages/getting_started_part_two.md

     ![gitlab-ci templates](img/choose_ci_template.png)

-Once you have both site files and `.gitlab-ci.yml` in your project's root, GitLab CI will build your site and deploy it with Pages.
+Once you have both site files and `.gitlab-ci.yml` in your project's root, GitLab CI/CD will build your site and deploy it with Pages.
 Once the first build passes, you see your site is live by navigating to your **Project**'s **Settings** > **Pages**, where you'll find its default URL.